top of page

 Section 32.2 of the Occupational Health and Safety Regulation requires employers to provide training and conduct simulated evacuation or rescue drills appropriate to the types of situations that could occur in the workplace.
 For silviculture worksites, this can include extracting workers from clear-cuts with steep slopes or harvesting debris, effective use of emergency response vehicles, and water-rescue exercises among crews that regularly use boats to get to work.

-For seasonal operations such as tree planting camps, emergency drills should be conducted as early in the year as possible to ensure all workers are prepared to assist in a rescue from day one.
 All workers should be made familiar with the types of tasks and maneuvers they may be asked to perform if serving as assistants to the first aid attendants.
 During first aid training courses, helper tasks like c-spine support and the sternal clamp are typically performed by other students.
 However, in the field, these tasks may be assigned to anyone and should be demonstrated as part of the drill, to ensure the first aid attendant receives fast and effective support when moving patients, assisting with breathing, controlling bleeding, and other tasks.

 This emergency drill handbook is available to help identify appropriate practice scenarios and direct first aid and supervisor personnel to get the best results from their drills.